nus-cs2113-AY2122S1/ip/README.md

 ### `List` - List all tasks.

-List all tasks in the task list.
+List all tasks in the task list in sorted order so user can priortise urgent tasks.

 Format: `list`